 The Christian Keralites, too, celebrate Onam by placing flowers near the Bible and eating the Onam meal with the Hindus.

-The Onam festival is so popular and since Kerala appears to be dressed up as a bride during these 10 days, the State Government has declared these days as ‘Tourism Week’ in Kerala.Consult our expert astrologers online to learn more about Pooja methodologies and rituals.
+The Onam festival is so popular and since Kerala appears to be dressed up as a bride during these 10 days, the State Government has declared these days as ‘Tourism Week’ in Kerala.Consult our expert astrologers online to learn more about the festival and their rituals.